Physicians Increasingly Losing Control of Medicine

 Julio Gonzalez, M.D., J.D.

 What is likely the most significant development in healthcare is also one that most will not see reported.
 A survey from the American Medical Association has found, for the first time, that the majority of physicians in the United States work outside physician-owned practices.
-According to the AMA, only 49.1% of doctors work in physician-owned practices, a drop of 5 percentage points from the prior survey performed in 2018 and an 11% drop from 2012 when 60% of physicians worked in physician-owned practices.
+According to the AMA, only 49.1% of doctors work in physician-owned practices, a drop of 5 percentage points from the prior survey performed in 2018 and an 11% drop from 2012 when the number was 60%.
 The egress was mostly towards hospital-controlled practices or direct hospital employment, which now comprise 40% of physicians' practices.

 Interestingly, there is a new addition to physician employment: practice ownership by private equity firms.
 In a survey choice the AMA had not previously offered, 4% of physicians indicated they worked in a practice owned by a private equity firm.
 In 2018, although the choice was not directly offered, the relationship was identified amongst 2% of the responders who marked "other" and then wrote "private equity firm" as their employer.